google/oboe/src/flowgraph/resampler/README.md

 1. Copy the "resampler" folder to a folder in your project that is in the include path.
 2. Add all of the \*.cpp files in the resampler folder to your project IDE or Makefile.
+3. In ResamplerDefinitions.h, define RESAMPLER_OUTER_NAMESPACE with your own project name.

 ## Creating a Resampler